What's happening now?

 - SE Clatsop Street*

-* This project will be completed by the Oregon Department of Transportation.
+* This crossing was completed by the Oregon Department of Transportation (ODOT).

 Traffic Signals

-PBOT will upgrade nine traffic signals.
-By the end of 2026, signals and beacons will be rebuilt to include modern safety and traffic operation technology at the following locations:
+Between 2023 and 2026, PBOT will construct 7 new or improved traffic signals.
+Signals will include modern safety and traffic operation technology at the following locations: